amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 ```
 The plots will appear as PDF files in the `./workloads/problem_roof_only/MI200` directory, if generated on MI200 hardware.

+The plots are indistinguishable, which is further confirmation performance is now unchanged between problem and solution.
-We see there is still room for improvement in the solution, as this kernel is not getting the maximum achievable bandwidth.
+However, we see there is still room for improvement as this kernel is not getting the maximum achievable bandwidth.

 ### Roofline Comparison